FAQ: TruSTAR for IBM QRadar

 - Download the latest version of the TruSTAR Workflow App for QRadar at this link.

 - Click Extension Management.

 - Click Add and select the TruSTAR App bundle from the location you downloaded it to.

 - Click Install Immediately, then click OK to begin the installation.

-You now see the TruSTAR App settings on the QRadar Admin page and GUI buttons for TruSTAR actions you can take.
+You now see the TruSTAR Workflow App settings on the QRadar Admin page and buttons that show the available TruSTAR actions.